Parsa307/AmongUsModMenu/README.md

 Thanks to the following individuals without them we can't do the project!

 * LGL Mod Menu project it got deleted
-* Gamer Black (@GamerBlackZone) in Telegram channel for his Aadil Among Us Copy
+* Gamer Black (@GamerBlackZone) in Telegram channel for his Aadil Among Us Copy, and his Watermark.
 * Billionz Gaming (For his string hook)
 * AI (It has been used to speed up the development time to update some stuff. and some answers from Search Engine!